dr-cs/databases/slides/advanced-sql.md

 # Inner Joins

-A simple inner join uses an on condition.
+A simple inner join uses an `ON` condition.
 ```sql
 mysql> select * from pub join book on pub.book_id = book.book_id;
 +--------+-----------------+---------+---------+------------+----------+------+--------+